Oli Thompson

 Oliver Thompson (born 2 January 1980) is an English mixed martial artist and retired strongman.
 Thompson currently competes in MMA’s heavyweight division.
 He has previously competed for major organisations such as UFC, Bellator, KSW, and BAMMA.
 In 2006, Thompson won the title of Britain's Strongest Man.

 Background

 Born in East Sussex to a Northern Irish father and an English mother, Thompson grew up playing rugby union at English county level.
 He has stated his favourite thing about rugby was weight training.
 Thus, when he was 19 he joined Physiques gym in Bexhill-on-Sea, East Sussex and within a matter of weeks he had broken the gym record for dead-lifting with a 260 kg lift.
 This prompted him to start to focus more on a strict routine of weight and strength in order to become a strength athlete.
 He has four children, and lives with his wife and daughters.

+He is a distant cousin of the comedian Rob Beckett.